This-Is-Prince/agent-other-sdks/README.md

 You'll need to provide the following parameters when making requests to the API:

-- `walletPrivateKey`: Your wallet's private key
+- `walletPrivateKey` or `walletPrivateKeyId`: Your wallet's private key or the ID of a key stored in the Nillion vault
 - `rpcProviderUrl`: Base network RPC provider URL
 - `OPENAI_API_KEY`: Your OpenAI API key
 - (Optional) `uniswapBaseUrl`: Uniswap API base URL
 - (Optional) `uniswapApiKey`: Uniswap API key
 - (Optional) `debrigeBaseUrl`: DeBridge API base URL

+For Nillion secure vault configuration, set these environment variables:
+- `ORG_SECRET_KEY`: Nillion organization secret key
+- `ORG_DID`: Nillion organization DID (Decentralized Identifier)
+- `SCHEMA_ID` (optional): ID of an existing schema to use

 ## Starting the Server